theaniketraj/pulse/Docs/testing.md

 ## Step 2: Build and Run the Extension

-1. Open the `pulse` project in VS Code.
+1. Open the `` project in VS Code.
 2. Install dependencies (if you haven't already):

     ```bash